God’s grace and mercy are spoken of abundantly in both the Old Testament and the New Testament.

 The Bishop then retrieves two silver candlesticks, the only remaining property he has left of any material value, and hands them to Valjean.

-He offers Valjean absolution of his sins and challenges him to use the silver to transform himself into a new man, and Valjean does exactly that.
+He then offers Valjean absolution of his sins and challenges him to use the silver to transform himself into a new man, and Valjean does exactly that.

 He chose to be reborn and decided to take another path in life, tearing up his criminal identification papers and taking up a new alias, he built a good life as an honest man.